 Many people with ADHD use self criticism in an attempt to motivate themselves to do what needs to be done.
 And since it sometimes, occasionally, helps a little bit, we keep doing it.
 But beating yourself up has major consequences long term and tends to be counterproductive.

 It’s like wanting to stop overeating and using shame to do it.
 You overeat, then you shame yourself “what is wrong with me?!
 I’m so ______!”
 But the shame leaves us feeling horrible about ourselves so we look for a way to cope.
 And turn to food.
 And overeat.
 Then shame ourselves for it… It’s a self sabotaging cycle.
+This self criticism robs us of our emotional energy, energy we need in order to regulate overwhelm and initiate tasks.
+So the more critical we are, the less likely we are to calm overwhelm or to get anything done.

 To address self criticism, here are a couple strategies to practice: